-Alexander Shand at a formal dinner with friends and colleagues, 1905.
-Shand is standing at the back. © RBS 2015
+Image: Alexander Shand at a formal dinner with friends and colleagues, 1905.
+Shand is second from right. © RBS 2018

 Alexander Allan Shand (1844-1930) was a banker and teacher of banking practice.
 He influenced the development of banking in Japan in the 1870s, and later worked for Alliance Bank, 1877-92, and Parr’s Bank, 1892-1908.